Top 5 moments from Culture First Americas 2021

 Being anti-racist, both individually and collectively, is a process within itself.
 However, becoming anti-racist is also a process, as Culture Amp’s CEO, Didier, acknowledges.
 He elaborates, “It’s a standard we have to hold ourselves to.
 It’s a standard we will hit most of the time.
 But if the standard keeps going up and we keep getting closer, then we’ll achieve better outcomes.
 It’s something that all of the leaders need to take on as a first principle.”
 Professor Kendi defines anti-racism as doing impactful work that empowers and amplifies the voices of marginalized communities.
 According to Kendi, “I don’t walk in declaring I’m anti-racist, but I’m certainly trying to demonstrate that through my actions, and I’m hoping that’s also what companies are striving to do.”

 While this is a process that takes time, it’s essential to recognize that even taking your first, small steps can have a significant impact.
 These first steps can be as simple as educating yourself and considering your intentions before you act.
-If your organization’s resources in diversity and inclusion are lacking or you don’t know where to start, this kit is an excellent resource to help you start building anti-racist practices across your organization.
+If your organization’s resources in diversity and inclusion are lacking or you don’t know where to start, this guide is an excellent resource to help you start building anti-racist practices across your organization.

 Putting it into practice